Flexus123-git/VPSflx/README.md

 ### 1️⃣ Rent a VPS

-To deploy your VPN server, you need to rent a Virtual Private Server (VPS).
+To deploy your VPN server, you need to rent VPS(Virtual Private Server)

-Popular VPS providers include:
+Popular VPS providers:

 - DigitalOcean
 - Hip-hosting
 - Timeweb

-A VPS with **2 GB RAM** is sufficient for a personal VPN server.
+A VPS with **2 GB RAM** is enough for a personal VPN server.